 Where no mandatory limitations apply, parties may agree upon a specific forum before or during the proceedings (article 17 CPC, article 5 PILA, article 23 LugC).
 In the ambit of the PILA, a forum agreement may only relate to financial disputes.
 A forum agreement shall be null and void if one party, in an abusive manner, is deprived of a Swiss venue (article 5 PILA).
-Moreover, the selected Swiss court may decline jurisdiction if none of the parties is domiciled, resident or established in the relevant canton and Swiss law is not applicable to the case (BSK IPRG-Grolimund/Bachofner, 4th ed, 2021, article 5 PILA, paragraph 59).
+Moreover, the selected Swiss court may decline jurisdiction if none of the parties is domiciled, resident or established in the relevant canton and Swiss law is not applicable to the case (article 5 paragraph 3 PILA).
+According to the revised PILA, from 1 January 2025, the agreed court will also not be allowed to reject the claim if the international commercial court has jurisdiction under article 6 paragraph 4 lit c revCPC.

-Jurisdiction ratione materiae is to be determined by cantonal law and, in principle, is not eligible to party selection, but exceptions exist (eg, under certain conditions for the plaintiff regarding the choice between the competence of a commercial or ordinary court).
+Jurisdiction ratione materiae is to be determined by cantonal law and, in principle, is not eligible for party selection, but exceptions exist (eg, under certain conditions for the plaintiff regarding the choice between the competence of a commercial or ordinary court).

-7 Does your jurisdiction commonly attract disputes that have a nexus with other jurisdictions?
+7. Does your jurisdiction commonly attract disputes that have a nexus with other jurisdictions?